 The disclosure requirements for pension benefits under IAS19 are detailed in Notes 28 and 29.
-The appointed actuaries, have confirmed a decrease of £114.1m in their assessment of the Council's share of the actuarial deficit position of the local government pension fund as at 31 March 2020.
-This can be attributed to a higher net discount rate, which serves to reduce the value placed on the obligations (corporate bond yields are at a similar level to 2019 but inflation expectations are significantly lower).
+The appointed actuaries, have confirmed a decrease of £59.0m in their assessment of the Council's share of the actuarial deficit position of the local government pension fund as at 31 March 2021.
+This can be attributed to a combination of a lower discount rate assumptions and a significantly higher CPI assumption.
+Asset returns and values and Bond yields have followed the market movements prompted by the pandemic and lockdowns, among other factors, which affect the asset share value.